 This is a special Medicaid program designed to help individuals who currently live in nursing homes return to their homes or to living in the community.
 To make this possible, the program will purchase some durable medical equipment to enable participants to live at home.
 This can include hospital beds and wheelchair lifts.
-There are currently MFP Programs in forty-four states.
+There are currently MFP programs in 44 states.
 The following six states do not have MFP programs: Alaska, Arizona, Florida, New Mexico, Utah and Wyoming.
 Read more about the Money Follows the Person Program.
 Readers should be aware that while 44 states have MFP programs, the programs may be referred to using different names in different states.

 This list includes both HCBS Waivers, 1915 Waivers and some programs with consumer direction.
 It was last updated August 2022.
 There are also many non-Medicaid programs that cover DME.